-I’m Becky, UX Lead at the Barbican Centre and one of Adobe’s 2020 UX Designers to Watch.
+I’m Becky, UX Lead at the Barbican Centre and one of Adobe’s UX Designers to Watch 2020.
 I’ve been lucky enough to work on lots of fun things, including at Cancer Research UK, Camden Council, and Citizens Advice.

 I have a Media Production and Technology degree, and UX Design certificate from UAL.
-I love to learn so j’apprends le français too.
+Passionate about helping others to learn, and about equality in tech, I’m also a Black Valley mentor.

 Things I do